These apple oatmeal muffins are healthy and delicious.

 - 1 egg, beaten with 1/2 cup milk

 - 2 tablespoons melted butter

-In a small bowl blend the egg and milk with the applesauce, honey, and butter.
+- In a small bowl blend the egg and milk with the applesauce, honey, and butter.
+Add the chopped apples and mix them in well.
 Pour this mixture over the dry ingredients and mix with a fork just until moistened.
 Fill the prepared muffin tins two thirds full.